Alfred E. Jackson: American Civil War

 In May 1863, Jackson's brigade briefly was attached to the Army of Tennessee.
-It took part in several minor battles and skirmishes, pursued deserters, raided into eastern Kentucky and southwestern Virginia, attacking both Union loyalist civilians and perceived bushwackers.
+It took part in several minor battles and skirmishes, pursued deserters, and raided into eastern Kentucky and southwestern Virginia, attacking both Union loyalist civilians and perceived bushwackers.
 General Braxton Bragg, former commander of the Army of Tennessee, criticized Jackson in a May 1864 report because his men were in "miserable order."

 Jackson's brigade returned to east Tennessee and was active during Burnside's Knoxville campaign.
-September 8th it captured 240 men of the 100th Ohio Infantry at the Battle of Telford's Station, at present-day Telford, Tennessee.
+September 8 it captured 240 men of the 100th Ohio Infantry at the Battle of Telford's Station, at present-day Telford, Tennessee.
 On 20 September 1863 it was among the Confederates forces attacked in a three-day battle along the area of the East Tennessee and Virginia Railroad, running from Jonesboro (present day Jonesborough, Tennessee) to a railroad bridge crossing the Watauga River at Carter's Depot (present day Watauga, Tennessee.
 (After the end of the Civil War, the East Tennessee and Virginia Railroad was consolidated with East Tennessee and Georgia Railroad to become the East Tennessee, Virginia and Georgia Railway).
-Jackson supported Brigadier General John S. Williams in his retreat after the Battle of Blue Springs on October 10th.
-Later he helped guard the winter quarters of Lieutenant General James Longstreet's Corps northeast of Knoxville at Russellville, Tennessee during that Corps' detachment to the western theater of the war.
+Jackson supported Brigadier General John S. Williams in his retreat after the Battle of Blue Springs on October 10.
+Later he helped guard the winter quarters of Lieutenant General James Longstreet's Corps northeast of Knoxville at Russellville, Tennessee, during that corps' detachment to the western theater of the war.